restyled-io/actions/README.md

 `delete-branch: true`), and that will trigger GitHub closing the PR.

 > [!NOTE]
-> if you also enable "Automatically delete head branches" on PRs merge, then the
+> If you enable "Automatically delete head branches" on PR merges, then the
-> above will only work if you close the PR as abandoned, not if you merge it.
+> above will error when you merge PRs, because we're unable to checkout the
-> When you merge it, and the head branch is automatically deleted, the above
-> workflow fails on the checkout step.
+> now-deleted head branch.
 >
-> In this case, the simplest thing is to avoid it:
+> You could continue to clean up PRs that were closed-but-not-merged by skipping
+> it in this case:
 >
 > ```diff
 >  jobs: